SchmidtDSE/afscgap/inst/paper.md

    - For each species observed in API results, check if it had a record for each haul in a hauls flat file [@flatfile].
    - For any hauls without the species, produce an 0 catch record from the iterator.

-Note that, this library offers compilation to ORDS queries and Python-emaultion of queries for inferred records.
+Note that, this library offers Python-emaultion of ORDS-compiled fitlers for inferred records.

 ## Visualization
 Despite these developer-focused tools, zero catch inference's millions of records requires technical sophistication to navigate.
-To further increase accessibility, this project offers a tool for starting temporal, spatial, and species comparisons with coordinated highlighting, separated color channels, summary statistics, and side-by-side display [@few].
+To further increase accessibility, this project offers a visualization tool for starting temporal, spatial, and species comparisons with coordinated highlighting, separated color channels, summary statistics, and side-by-side display [@few].

 ![Screenshot of the visualization tool.\label{fig:viz}](viz.png)

-Building competency in sophisticated interfaces presents user experience challenges and, to that end, this project interprets Hayashida level design via Mark Brown's formalization into an in-tool introduction sequence that directs the player through a "real" analysis [@hayashida; @brown]:
+Of course, building competency in a sophisticated interface like this presents user experience challenges and, to that end, this project interprets Hayashida level design via Mark Brown's formalization into an in-tool introduction sequence that directs the player through a "real" analysis [@hayashida; @brown]:

  - **Introduction**: The player sees information about Pacific cod with pre-filled elements used to achieve that analysis gradually fading in.
- - **Development**: The tool invites the player using the mechanics introduced moments prior to change the analysis to compare different regions with temperature data.
+ - **Development**: Using the mechanics introduced moments prior, the tool invites the player to change the analysis to compare different regions with temperature data.
  - **Twist**: Overlays on the same display are enabled, allowing the player to leverage mechanics they just exercised in a now more complex interface.
  - **Conclusion**: The tool ends by giving the player an opportunity to demonstrate all of the skills acquired in a new problem.

-Finally, while this interface uses game / information design techniques to offer an accessible on-ramp to quickly learn a sophisticated interface, it serves as a starting point for continued analysis by generating either CSV or Python code to take work into other tools.
+Finally, while this interface uses game / information design techniques to offer an accessible on-ramp to quickly learn a sophisticated interface, it also serves as a starting point for continued analysis by generating either CSV or Python code to take work into other tools.
 Examined via Thinking-aloud Method [@thinkaloud].

 ## Limitations
 Current limitations: